 ZickZack Knit Scarf Pattern

 An impressive yet easy to knit scarf in the style of a great Italian designer.
-The chevrons are worked with single increases and decreases – no knots in your fingers trying to knit complicated double decreases and no double increases where the stitches get tight and hard to work with.
+The chevrons are knitted using single increases and decreases, so there will be no knots in your fingers from having to knit tricky double declines, and no double increases where the stitches get tight and difficult to work with.

 The Wolkig Knit Cowl Pattern